gabrielborjas/recipe-insights/README.md

 The histogram above compares the distribution of `n_steps` for recipes whose rating is missing (red) versus not missing (blue).
 Recipes with missing ratings tend to have slightly more steps on average, the red bars are a bit more spread to the right, suggesting that longer, more complex recipes are more likely to be missing ratings.

+# Framing a Prediction Problem

+## Prediction Task
+The goal of our project is to predict how many steps a new recipe will contain.
+In other words, given information that is known before a recipe is written (such as its ingredients, expected cooking time, and nutritional characteristics), we want to estimate the complexity of the recipe’s preparation process.

+This information is all available at the time of prediction, because ingredients, cooking duration, and nutritional values are typically known before writing the full instructions.
+We do not use features that require looking at the written instructions themselves (e.g., the actual step text), since those would only exist after the number of steps is determined.

+## Prediction Type
+This is a regression problem, not a classification problem.
+The target we want to predict is n_steps,  a numeric count representing how many steps the recipe author will include in the instructions.
+Since the response variable is numerical, regression is the best model

+## Target Variable and Evaluation Metric
+N_steps is the response variable we chose, because it is a cool way to measure a recipes complexity.
+Knowing how many steps a recipe takes before hand is useful because it can help a user determine whether or not they want to go through the trouble of making a recipe if it has a large number of steps.

+The metric we chose to evaluate the model was Root Mean-Squared Error (RMSE), we chose this because it makes it so our result is the same unit as the variable we are trying to predict.
+In this case the RMSE helps us see how many steps off we are from the actual amount of steps for a recipe.
+Thus RMSE is the most natural way to measure our model as it makes it the most interpretable.
+Other options were R^2 or MAE, but RMSE was the better option because it penalizes larger errors more than small errors, which is important for our purposes.
+MAE treats all errors the same, and R^2 would be hard to interpret in terms of complexity for a recipe, so we felt like RMSE was the clear best choice.

 # Baseline Model